lakwarus/kubernetes-up/README.md

 </html>
 ```
 ## Kubernetes version
-Unfortunately this example is currently not working with kubernetes
+Unfortunately this example is currently not working with Kubernetes
 0.15.0 due to a port change which prevents the kubelet from talking to
 the master.
 Thus the previous release (0.14.2) is used.